mohapatra-sambit/xml-to-json-converter/README.md

 ## Scope of Improvement

-- Support for simple String operations like CONCAT, SUBSTRING, LENGTH, UPPER, LOWER etc.
+- Support for simple String operations like CONCAT, SUBSTRING, LENGTH, UPPER, LOWER etc - **Implemented in ver.1.1**.

 ## Contributing